EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

 ## Conclusions

 This was a rather technical post, but dealing with (big)data in ecotoxicology requires some technical expertise in data wrangling.
-Nevertheless, it maybe useful to others working with this data from the US EPA ECOTOX database.
+Nevertheless, it may be useful to others working with this data from the US EPA ECOTOX database.
 It is an incredibly important resource for ecotoxicology.
 Thanks @USEPA for making this available!

-Hopefully, I showed that it is worth having a local mirror of this database: it gives much more flexibility than the web interface and you can get directly the data you need in R (where can can further process it).
+Hopefully, I showed that it is worth having a local mirror of this database: it gives much more flexibility than the web interface and you can get directly the data you need in R (where can further process it).
 I must admit: Because the database is so huge it need some time to get familiar with it and to use it efficiently (what are the tables?
 What are the variables therein?
 What are the meaning of the codes?).

-I only showed two example queries here, but don't take them serious!
+I only showed two example queries here, but don't take them seriously!
 A robust use of this database requires also a lot of quality checks!
 (I'll leave this for a future post...)

-I have created few more custom lookup tables - if you are interested in these or have question feel free to contact me.
+I have created few more custom lookup tables - if you are interested in these or have a question feel free to contact me.